mensago/mensago-docs/keycard.md

 **Encryption-Key:** The public encryption key for the organization.

 **Time-To-Live:** Number of days in which the keycard may remain in a resolver cache.
-Recommended value is 14.
+Recommended value is 14, but it may not be less than 1 or more than 30.
 After this period of time, a resolver MUST check to ensure that the keycard has not changed.

 **Expires:** The date and time after which this keycard is considered to be expired.
 Because keycards themselves are not associated with any costs, ensuring an organization ALWAYS has a valid keycard is paramount to the security of its users.
 Keycard resolvers and clients MUST refuse to deliver messages to domains with expired keycards.